szadam/pynvm/docs/source/intro.rst

 serialize data to disk anymore to save it between program runs, you just keep your data structures in memory that is **persistent**.

-However with great power comes great responsibility: it is the duty of the program doing the memory access to provide things such as flushes and hardware drains (i.e. `CLWB/PCOMMIT instructions <http://danluu.com/clwb-pcommit/>`_).
-If a machine crashes during a write to persistent memory, the write can be in some cases be "torn": only part of the change actually reaches the persistent memory, and another part of it is lost.
-The application must be aware of when it can rely on a change being completely preserved and when it can't.
-Providing the infrastructure to do this reliably, so that writes to memory cannot be torn from the application's point of view, is the purpose of Intel's `NVM Library <https://github.com/pmem/nvml>`_, for which this package provides Python bindings.
+Providing the infrastructure to do this reliably is the purpose of Intel's `NVM Library <https://github.com/pmem/nvml>`_, for which this package provides Python bindings.